GinaE/Detecting-fishing-activity/README.md

 ## Repo Structure

-- data/labeled - Will have the '.npz' labeled data files.
+- data/labeled - This folder has a sample file: "alex_crowd_sourced_Purse_seines.measures.labels.npz" copy the rest of the data files from [GFW training data](https://github.com/GlobalFishingWatch/training-data/tree/master/data/labeled) here.

 - images - Images used on the web app

 - results: